By Amy Gorin, MS, RDN

 Another habit that can provide weight-loss solutions?
 Cutting back on added sugar could be one of the easiest ways to support a healthier you.
 Note: I didn't say completely ditch, even though that's the title of the article featured here!

 Now that you've read these healthy-weight tips, you might notice that my advice doesn't include embracing apple cider vinegar, aloe vera, and lemon juice to burn fat.
 That's because I'm all about small, sustainable changes.
+You can also check out my mix-and-match meal plans, which make healthy eating and weight loss very manageable!

 This blog post was updated in September 2020.
 A version of this content originally appeared on WeightWatchers.com.